 From simple live-saving techniques to full instructional qualifications, this training and knowledge fulfils our obligation to broaden citizenship skills and also equips our people with skills that can be used when things go wrong.

 These awards demonstrate personal achievement, overcoming challenges, and gaining new skills.

-The ATC is a leading National Operating Authority for the Award and will give you all the support you need to complete it successfully
+The Air Training Corps is a leading National Operating Authority for the Award and will give you all the support you need to complete it successfully

 Cadets can take part in a variety of sports and be selected to represent the Wing, Region or even the Corps.

 Shooting is an activity that many cadets enjoy.
 Safety is paramount with all ATC activities, but extra diligence is naturally applied to shooting.
-All cadets are fully trained and tested on handling a weapon before being allowed to fire at any time.
-Staff are also fully trained to ensure that the cadets are taught to the highest standard and that the ranges are run safely and efficiently.
+Everyone is fully trained and tested on handling a weapon before being allowed to fire.
+Staff are thoroughly trained and tested to ensure that the cadets are taught to the highest standard and that the ranges are run safely and efficiently.

 Music is a popular part of the cadet experience and many cadets play as part of a Squadron or Wing Band.